Doctor of Occupational Therapy

 You will also have the opportunity to be involved with the Student Occupational Therapy Association (SOTA) to further enhance your professional leadership skills and community service experiences.

 The Doctor of Occupational Therapy program at the TTUHSC School of Health Professions is offered on the Lubbock campus.
-The entry-level occupational therapy doctoral (OTD) degree program has applied for accreditation and has been granted Candidacy Status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
-The program must have a preaccreditation review, complete an on-site evaluation, and be granted Accreditation Status before its graduates will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
+The entry-level occupational therapy doctoral (OTD) degree program has applied for accreditation and has been granted Preaccreditation Status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
+The program must complete an on-site evaluation and be granted Accreditation Status before its graduates will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).

 6116 Executive Boulevard

 North Bethesda, MD 20852-4929

 As a graduate of the program, you will be able to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT) After successful completion of this exam, you will be an Occupational Therapist, Registered (OTR).
 In addition, all states require licensure in order to practice; however, state licensure is usually based on the results of the NBCOT certification exam.
 (Please note: A felony conviction may affect a graduate's ability to sit for the certification examination or attain state licensure.)

 Careers in Occupational Therapy